How to earn passive income through investing

 Before we delve into the ways you can earn passive income through investing, it always helps that you assess your current financial status and how much you are spending.

-- First, check if you are financially ready and if you can stomach the risks involved in investing by doing a self assessment to find out your investment style.
-(Read more: Understand Your Risk Appetite)
+Check if you are financially ready and if you can stomach the risks involved in investing by doing a self-assessment to find out your investment style.

 Are you a risk taker, or do you prefer to play it safe?
 Once you know how far you will go and how much you are willing to invest, it will be easier to find investment opportunities suitable for you.

-- Second, understand the various types of investments, and how they can be an alternative source of income for you.
+On top of knowing your risk and investment style, it certainly helps to understand the various types of investment products, and how they can be an alternative source of income for you.

-• Blue-chip companies.
-These companies are the big, familiar names so it’s easier to understand their business.
-They also tend to have a more stable growth outlook and pay more stable levels of dividends, compared to those in fast-growth stage.
+Blue-chip companies: These companies are the big, familiar names so it’s easier to understand their business.
+They tend to have a steady growth outlook and pay more stable levels of dividends, compared to companies at the growth stage.

-• Exchange Traded Funds (ETFs).
-If you are unable to commit to studying individual stocks, ETFs are a good alternative.
-Many ETFs track the market index as a whole – and so, they are a safeguard against individual stocks that may be more volatile, and perhaps a better fit to your busy lifestyle.
+ETFs: If you are unable to commit to studying individual stocks, ETFs are a good alternative.
+Many ETFs track the market index as a whole and so, they are a safeguard against individual stocks that may be more volatile, and perhaps a better fit to your busy lifestyle.